Thoseyearsbrian/Aegis/SurgeAegis/Docs/en-US/README.md

 - Keep original author credits and license text intact.
 - Do not remove annotations or license statements.
 - Do not exploit the rule set for closed-source monetization or abusive purposes.

+Additionally, the Aegis project has enabled GPG commit signing to ensure the authenticity and integrity of its codebase.
+You can verify each commit via GPG signatures to gain higher assurance that the code has not been tampered with.

 It is recommended to fork or build upon this repository to save time, maintain compatibility, and benefit from future security updates.